code3-dev/dengvpn/docs/user-guide.md

 ### Data Privacy

 DengVPN does not collect or transmit any personal data.
 All VPN traffic is encrypted using industry-standard protocols.

-### Encryption

-The application uses Xray core with strong encryption:
-- AES-128-GCM for VMess
-- ChaCha20-Poly1305 for alternative cipher

 ### No Logging Policy